Brandon M. Woo

 BACKGROUND

 I was born, raised, and mostly educated on the West Coast of Canada.
 I received my BSc in Psychology from the University of British Columbia (UBC).
-At UBC, I completed my senior undergraduate honors thesis with Dr. Kiley Hamlin, with whom I still collaborate.
+At UBC, I completed my senior undergraduate honors thesis with Kiley Hamlin, with whom I still collaborate.

 My experiences at UBC inspired me to attempt to pursue a career in science.
 So, I applied to graduate studies, and I found myself working with Liz Spelke at Harvard.
 I received my PhD in 2023.
+After graduating, I spent a year as a postdoctoral fellow working with Ashley Thomas.

 I'm committed to promoting diversity and inclusion in academia, and to mentoring students from all backgrounds.
 I'm a first-generation college graduate myself.
 I recognize the important roles that my own mentors have had in my education, and I know that I may not have considered pursuing a career in science if not for their support and encouragement.